lierdakil/pandoc-crossref/README.md

 weird stuff will likely happen.** Feel free to open issues if there's a new version of pandoc available, for which there are no pandoc-crossref builds.

-**NOTE:** Linux and Windows binaries are packed with `upx` (not macOS though, since upx apparently has questionable interactions with Apple's x86 emulation on A1 processors).
-If you don't like the overhead, and don't mind 40-megabyte binaries, you can unpack those manually with `upx -d pandoc-crossref`.
-Also please notice that upx-packed binaries can break in some exotic environments, like empty chroot with no access to `/proc`, etc.

 Also, for those feeling adventurous, the automatic builds for the latest commits are available.
 Latest builds can be found on the [nightlies tag](https://github.com/lierdakil/pandoc-crossref/releases/tag/nightlies) (despite the name, those aren't actually built nightly, but on each push instead)

 If you don't trust random binaries downloaded off the Internet (which is